 Connection to the Hunter Valley – a Newcastle girl born and bred, Matron Ida Mary Greaves trained at Newcastle Hospital.
 Her story deserves to be better known as she was ‘in the field’ within a month of the outbreak of war in August 1914, as Matron of the Australian Voluntary Hospital.
 In 1915 she and a Sydney nurse were the first Australian women to be awarded the Royal Red Cross during the War.
 Ida’s sister Susan also served with the Australian Voluntary Hospital.
 Ida was demobilised in March 1919, one of the longer serving Australian nurses of the Great War.

 Training and experience – educated at Newcastle Superior Public School, Tyrrell Street (now the site of Newcastle East Public School) graduated Newcastle Hospital 1904, appointed Matron of Burraga Hospital near Oberon in 1905, subsequently worked in private nursing in Australia and London until 1914.
 In 1908-1909 she was employed at Turanville, Scone by grazier Thomas Cook who was in failing health and died in 1912.

 Service – Australian Voluntary Hospital and Queen Alexandra’s Imperial Military Nursing Service Reserve (QAIMNSR).
-The Australian Voluntary Hospital was established under the aegis of Lady Rachel Dudley who had spent time in Australia before the War as the wife of the Governor General.
+The Australian Voluntary Hospital was established under the aegis of Rachel, Lady Dudley who had spent time in Australia before the War as the wife of the Governor General.
 Australians living in London made donations and offered their services.
 It was one of the first hospitals to go into the war zone in 1914.
-The commanding officer was also from Newcastle – Lt Colonel William L’estrange Eames was a Boer War veteran and a medical officer at Newcastle Hospital.
+The commanding officer was also from Newcastle – Lt Colonel William L’estrange Eames was a South African War veteran and a medical officer at Newcastle Hospital.

 Service location – France and Belgium

 Medals, awards and mentions – 1914 Star, British War Medal, Victory Medal, Royal Red Cross 1st Class.
-Mentioned in despatches on three occasions.
+Mentioned in dispatches on three occasions.